sf-wdi-22-23/modules-22/w06-ruby/d5-drills/README.md

 rake db:create
 ```

 * Run the migration that was generated to create a new table in the database.
+Afterword, check `db/shema.rb` to see the current state of your database.
+(Never directly edit `schema.rb`; migrations do it for you!)

 ```bash
 rake db:migrate